collaborativebioinformatics/graphbasedtuning/README.md

 Our fine-tuned LLAMA2's response:

 ## Future Directions
-There landscape of well-curated biomedical knowledge graphs is vast.
+The landscape of well-curated biomedical knowledge graphs is vast.
 In the future, we plan to fine-tune LLMs onto additional biomedical KGs, enabling LLMs to answer a wider variety of treatment-related queries.

 | Knowledge Source | Open Source? | Date Released | URL       |
 | ---------------- | ------------ | ------------- | --------- |